Supports highly customized validation scenarios

 When a loop occurs more than once there is usually a segment in the loop that contain an element whose value must be equal to the current repetition count.
 These elements are usually used for line counters.
 An example of a line counter segment is the LX segment in the 837 health care claims transaction set.
 EDIValidator makes sure the the line counters elements contain the correct values.
 If not it will display what the value should be

-Equality Elements are used to make sure that data in the header segments of an EDI file match data in the footers segments.
+Equality Elements are used to make sure that data in the header segments of an EDI document match data in the footers segments.
 EDIValidator checks that transaction data is consistent.

 Type 3: HIPAA Implementation Guide Requirement Testing